-(Huge thanks to James Cameron for allowing this letter to be featured; Image above, via.)
+(Huge thanks to James Cameron and H. R. Giger for kindly allowing this letter to be featured both on the website and in the Letters of Note book.)

 AMERICAN GOTHIC PRODUCTIONS, INC.